Unlock Clarity

 Why is the coaching experience 8 -10 weeks long?

 The main reason for an 8-10 week coaching experience is that it takes a while for new habits to take root.
 Eight to ten weeks allows you to develop self-awareness, practice strategies, recoup from self-sabotage, and have time for self-trust to take place.
 Consistency, repetition, and a deliberate effort to practice the behaviour are key factors in successfully forming a new habit.
+Some clients may need a little more time, others a little less, so we decide together what works best for you.

 When would life coaching not be for me?